-To be considered a candidate for artificial cervical disc, you must meet the following specific criteria:
+To be considered a candidate for an artificial cervical disc, you must meet the following specific criteria:

-- A minimum of six months of conservative treatment, such as physical therapy, pain medication or neck bracing, without showing improvement
+- Failed conservative treatment, such as physical therapy, pain medication or neck bracing, without showing improvement

 - Overall good health with no signs of infection, osteoporosis, arthritis or osteomalacia

-If you have degeneration affecting more than one disc, segmental instability or any type of metabolic or hereditary/acquired bone disease, you are not a candidate for this surgery.
+If degeneration affects more than one disc, segmental instability or any type of metabolic or hereditary/acquired bone disease, the individual is not a candidate for this surgery.
 This surgery is not recommended in patients who have undergone prior spinal fusion/surgical procedures at the same or adjacent cervical levels.

 During surgery, the patient is under general anesthesia and a small incision is made in the front of the neck.
 Through this opening, the affected disc is removed and replaced.
-The average hospital stay, postoperatively, is one to two days.
-Although a similar artificial cervical disc has been used in Europe since 2004, there is very little information available on the number of surgeries performed to date.
+The average postoperative hospital stay is one to two days.
+Although a similar artificial cervical disc has been used in Europe since 2004, there is little information available on the number of surgeries performed to date.

 - Need for additional surgery